Lotud: History

 On the oldest map of northern Borneo drawn by Petrus Plancius in 1594 AD, the Kota Kinabalu or Tuaran area is labelled "Canciraö".
-This city or settlement was under the auspices of Sultanate of Brunei during the reign of Sultan Bolkiah or Sultan Muhammad Hasan.
+This city or settlement was under the auspices of the Sultanate of Brunei during the reign of Sultan Bolkiah or Sultan Muhammad Hasan.
 Indeed, Tawaran was most likely the best camphor-producing city in the world at that time.
 The Dusun people collected camphor from the forest and traded it in the city of Tawaran.
-At this time, there were no Bajau people in the Tuaran area, the coast of Tuaran was inhabited by the Dusun people, who had a maritime culture, as evidenced by the name of the city "Tawaran" that was recorded as early as 903 AD.
-According to historical records, the Bajau people, specifically the West Coast Bajau, migrated from Johor to the coast of Sabah around the 16th century.
+At this time, there were no Bajau people in the Tuaran area, the coast of Tuaran was inhabited by Kadazan-Dusun people, who had a maritime culture, as evidenced by the name of the city Tawaran that was recorded as early as 903 AD.
+According to historical records, Bajau people, specifically the West Coast Bajau, migrated from Johor to the coast of Sabah around the 16th century.
 The Bajau people, or better known as Samah, settled in Mengkabong and the surrounding area, and they began to establish permanent settlements.
 The Bajau people have been mixing and trading with the Dusun people for hundreds of years.

-Tawaran, or Tuaran, as the oldest and most advanced Dusun civilizational hub in Sabah for being one of the important trading centers in Asia at that time, has raised questions about the Nunuk Ragang legend.
-The Lotud people say that Nunuk Ragang is not the oldest Dusun settlement in Sabah.
-According to written and oral historical analysis, the Nunuk Ragang settlement only appeared around the 12th century, and was the last and largest centre of the Dusun expansion.
-Several Dusun oral stories say the pattern of Dusun migration is from the coast to the interior, indicating that the earliest Dusun settlements were not in the interior but the coastal areas, and that they initially had a maritime culture.
-Dalrymple, who explored the west coast of Sabah in 1762, said that coastal settlements such as Tuaran and Kimanis were still inhabited by Dusun pagans whom he called "Ida'an" (Dalrymple, 1793:552).
-Henry Keppel called the Dusun "Idaan the Voyager" (Keppel, 1847:194), where, according to Sir Hugh Low, they had extensive trade routes, reaching as far as Java and other places that were far away from Borneo (Low, 1852:2).
+Tawaran or Tuaran, as the oldest and most advanced Dusun civilizational hub in Sabah and one of the important trading centers in Asia at that time, has raised questions about the Nunuk Ragang legend.
+Lotud people claim that Nunuk Ragang is not the oldest Dusun settlement in Sabah.
+According to written and oral historical analyses, the Nunuk Ragang settlement only appeared around the 12th century, and was the last and largest centre of the Dusunic expansion.
+Several Dusun oral stories say the pattern of the Dusun migration was from the coast to the interior, indicating that the earliest Dusun settlements were not in the interior but the coastal areas, and that they initially had a maritime culture.
+Dalrymple, who explored the west coast of Sabah in 1762, said that coastal settlements such as Tuaran and Kimanis were still inhabited by Dusun pagans whom he called Ida'an (Dalrymple, 1793:552).
+Henry Keppel named the Dusun "Idaan the Voyager" (Keppel, 1847:194), where, according to Sir Hugh Low, they had extensive trade routes, reaching as far as Java and other places that were far away from Borneo (Low, 1852:2).